 “Employers will be contacted in the next few weeks and we encourage all employers to participate in the laborshed study.
-The study helps provide the collective information for workforce and economic development initiatives,” said, Josh Laraby, Executive Director for Fairfield Economic Development Association.
+The study helps provide the collective information for workforce and economic development initiatives,” said, Josh Laraby, Executive Director for Grow Fairfield.

 Every year Iowa Workforce Development conducts Laborshed studies across the State.
 The results of each analysis are publicly available online at www.iowalmi.gov/laborshed.
-If you have any questions about the Laborshed project, please contact Katie Lippold at 515-281-3035 or Joshua Laraby, Fairfield Economic Development Association 641-472-3436
+If you have any questions about the Laborshed project, please contact Katie Lippold at 515-281-3035 or Joshua Laraby, Grow Fairfield 641-472-3436

 Thank you for your support and participation.